When is the Right Time to Hire a Criminal Defense Lawyer?

 The Difference Between Misdemeanors and Felonies in South Carolina

 Understanding the difference between a misdemeanor and a felony crime can be challenging for someone facing their first charge.
-Misdemeanors are generally considered minor offenses, resulting in fines or a short stay in a local county jail.
-Trials and plea deals for these cases move quickly due to their nature.
+Misdemeanors are generally considered minor offenses, and can result in punishment by incarceration up to one year.

 Plea Deals in South Carolina